 The day and age of expat forums on Facebook is a blessing and a curse at the same time.
-The blessing is the availability of thousands of people’s experience living in Mexico and sharing their tips.
+The blessing is the availability of thousands of people’s experiences living in Mexico and sharing their tips.
 For free!

 The curse: that even with the best of intentions, wrong news travels fast.
 Leaving you with doubts and making important decisions with bad information.